 Dual diagnosis is very common when treating addiction and mental health, and it seems that the two go hand in hand.
 The term refers to someone who experiences a mental illness and substance use disorder at the same time.
 People who have a mental health condition may self-medicate to improve their symptoms, but research has shown that drugs and alcohol actually make the symptoms much worse.

 Addiction can dramatically affect how the brain functions.
 Drug and alcohol consumption changes how the reward center is affected, and this will, in turn, create a new hierarchy of need in the user’s life.
 Compulsive behavior stemming from addiction can be similar to other mental illnesses and, in some cases, be exacerbated.

 In the two professional fields of mental health and substance use recovery, the two very different cultures make it difficult to find integrated care.
 An estimated 7.9 million people in the United States experience both a mental disorder and substance use disorder together.
-Half of these people are men.

 Despite the progress made to take away the stigma of treatment and substance use disorders, it still is prominent in our society.
 In some cases because of this, those using will submerge themselves deeper into the cycle of addiction than seek help because of the negative connotation about treatment.
 Until the stigma surrounding addiction finally dissipates, this will be a problem for those on the verge of reaching out for the proper addiction treatment.

-Mental Health Disorders Associated with Substance Abuse
+Mental Health Disorders Associated With Substance Abuse

 A number of mental health issues can occur with psychological disorders, but there are only a few conditions that frequently occur with drug and alcohol abuse.
 The most common mental health disorders likely to be found in a dual diagnosis case are: